 - 5 LINES OF TEXT & FITS ADJUSTABLE COLLARS -...

-- GUARANTEED NOT TO FALL OFF - This tag stays...
+- WON'T FALL OFF - This tag stays in place on...

 These tags fit on any standard nylon webbing collar.
 So, if you have any other type of collar, you might want to either keep looking for the perfect tag or get another collar.